formatjs/formatjs/packages/formatjs/packages/babel-plugin-react-intl/README.md

 - **`extractFromFormatMessageCall`**: Opt-in to extract from `intl.formatMessage` call with the same restrictions, e.g: has to be called with object literal such as `intl.formatMessage({ id: 'foo', defaultMessage: 'bar', description: 'baz'})`

+- **`outputEmptyJson`**: output file with empty `[]` if src has no messages.
+For build systems like bazel that relies on specific output mapping, not writing out a file can cause issues.

 ### Via Node API

 The extract message descriptors are available via the `metadata` property on the object returned from Babel's `transform()` API: